 HSM IP LTD

-The Bermuda Registry General has officially announced that the much-anticipated new trade marks law, the Trade Marks Act 2023, will come into effect on 1 January 2025, replacing the Trade Marks Act 1974.
-The new law brings with it several Read more +
+The Bermuda Registry General has announced that the much-anticipated new trade marks law, the Trade Marks Act 2023, will come into effect on 1 April 2025 (to be confirmed) and no longer on 1 January 2025 as originally anticipated.
+This Read more +

 A New Trade Mark Law in Trinidad & Tobago is in the works